Sample-Optimal Quantum Estimators for Pure-State Trace Distance and Fidelity via Samplizer: Techniques

-Interestingly, the proof of \cref{thm:lb-samplizer-intro} is based on the matching lower bound for pure-state trace distance and square root fidelity estimations, which is different from the proof for the optimality of the samplizer in \cite{WZ24} (this is already discussed in \cref{remark:samplizer}).
+It is worth mentioning that the sample complexity lower bound for the samplizer for pure states is based on the matching lower bound for pure-state trace distance and square root fidelity estimations, in sharp contrast to the proof for the optimality of the general samplizer in \cite{WZ24} (as discussed in \cref{remark:samplizer}).